-South River Falls Trail is a 4.4 mile moderately trafficked out and back trail located near Stanardsville, VA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from March until June.
+South River Falls Trail is a 4.4 mile moderately trafficked out and back trail located near Stanardsville, Virginia that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking and walking and is best used from March until June.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash